-- CO1: Appreciate the deep and profound ideas that govern the particles at the quantum scale, - CO2: Understand the nature and properties of various systems from the perspective of quantum mechanical principles, - CO3: Apply their knowledge & understanding of the subject to fathom the working of various devices, instruments and constructs, - CO4: Understand how abstract laws of quantum mechanics help us understand the nature and behavior of matter and its various manifestations.
+- CO1: Appreciate the deep and profound ideas that govern the particles at the quantum scale. - CO2: Understand the nature and properties of various systems from the perspective of quantum mechanical principles. - CO3: Apply their knowledge & understanding of the subject to fathom the working of various concepts in Modern Physics. - CO4: Understand how abstract laws of quantum mechanics help us understand the nature and behavior of matter and its manifestations.

-UNIT- I - Angular momentum: hrs.
+UNIT- I - Angular momentum: